 Treasure of the West

 In the 1970s, part of the Waitākere Ranges was nearly turned into a landfill.
 Today, it stands as one of Auckland’s most biodiverse ecosystems — a living testament to resilience.
 Beneath its lush canopy lies a complex and brutal history, marked by colonial disruption, deforestation, and cultural loss.
 From the once-dominant kauri forests felled by logging, to the enduring legacy of tangata whenua and conservationists alike, this land holds deep cultural and environmental significance.
-Its treasures are buried in the roots of history, whispered through the trees.
-This portfolio explores the history of the Waitākere Ranges — from pre-colonial times to the present — and is dedicated to those who fought, and continue to fight, for its protection.
+Its treasures are buried in the roots of history.
+The aim of this portfolio is to create a time capsule and capture the beauty of the forest permanently, so the work of conservationists will never be forgotten.
+This is dedicated to those who fought, and continue to fight, for its protection.
 This is our Treasure of the West.